ou-ecolab/ecopad/README.md

 cd cybercommons/dc_config/images
 git submodule add https://github.com/ou-ecolab/{YourName}Example
 ```
-To understand submodules read https://git-scm.com/book/en/v2/Git-Tools-Submodules now or later.
-The reason why WE use them, is explained in this README under the topic Git setup explained.

 Now copy the files from the `local_fortran_example` directory to `{YourName}Example` and take a look at them with an editor.
 Then add them to your repo command and commit your changes and push them to github.